 Is it hard to go pro in soccer?

 Getting scouted is one obstacle to beat but going professional is another ball game.
 Although it is challenging, it’s key to note that it isn’t impossible!
 Do not let daunting figures derail you from reaching your dream.
 Stay on track and show everyone what you can do to be a part of that elite 1% that makes it.

 What do soccer scouts look for in a player?

 Scouts will look for a player that shines above the rest on the field both physically and mentally.
-They want players who can take a game by the scruff of the neck and take responsibility for the outcome of the match whether this is a loss, draw or win.
-Acting like an elite professional is everything you should be doing from as early as possible.
+They want players who can take a game by the scruff of the neck and take responsibility for the outcome of the match, whether this is a loss, draw, or win.
+Acting like an elite professional is everything you should be doing as early as possible.

 The Extra Time

-I provided an example above in regards to a very gifted player by the name of Ravel Morrison but he isn’t the only player who has fallen victim to wasted potential.
-Furthermore, those of a younger age who have an arrogance about their performance may instead, be setting themselves up for disaster in the long term, even if they have God-given ability.
+I provided an example above regarding a very gifted player by the name of Ravel Morrison, but he isn’t the only player who has fallen victim to wasted potential.
+Furthermore, those of a younger age who have an arrogance about their performance may instead be setting themselves up for disaster in the long term, even if they have God-given ability.
 This is because scouts will take into account how players act around their teammates and how their presence is reciprocated.
-Additionally, having a player who only cares about themselves will not get respect from those around him which in turn can derail a talented team.
+Additionally, having a player who only cares about themselves will not get respect from those around him, which in turn can derail a talented team.

-Scouts want to see players take hold of games and be a positive influence on their teammates as this is what makes them shine, even in a team full of good players.
-Not only this but getting scouted is also about being lucky and being in the right place at the right time, as people say.
-However, I agree with this statement to a certain extent and I’ll tell you why.
+Scouts want to see players take hold of games and positively influence their teammates as this is what makes them shine, even in a team full of good players.
+Not only this, but getting scouted is also about being lucky and being in the right place at the right time, as people say.
+However, I agree with this statement to a certain extent, and I’ll tell you why.

-I hope you found great meaning from this article and I can tell you first hand that if you concentrate on all the positive advice that is mentioned and integrate it into your game, you will become the best player you’ve ever been.
+I hope you found great meaning in this article, and I can tell you first hand that if you concentrate on all the positive advice that is mentioned and integrate it into your game, you will become the best player you’ve ever been.